tefter/guides/content/features/aliases/_index.en.md

 ![list-aliases](https://i.imgur.com/aZvW1QV.png)

+#### Alias Examples

+Some ideas for links you might be interested to create aliases for:

+* An onboarding guide
+* A link for a zoom / hangouts recurring meeting or standup
+* Links for Jira tickets or boards. `go/API/1337` to `https://somebusiness.atlassian.net/browse/API-1337`
+* Exception tracking
+* Monitoring
+* Dashboards
+* HR software

 ### Creating an Alias

 You can use the {web, mobile, desktop} UI to create a new alias, or you